 A large number of chicken hatcheries in India are located in rural hinterlands or remote villages and sadly, these are the parts that face an acute shortage of power.
 Plagued by rampant power cuts, a typical Indian village where a farmer has no alternative occupation, results in a massive loss of productive time and valuable income.
 Erratic power supply disturbs the hatching cycle leading to reduction in success rate to less than 50%.
 Further, the incubation period is substantially extended and most often, if the temperature fluctuates from the ideal 37-38˚C, embryos would be crippled or some of these eggs don’t hatch at all.

-These challenges compound the problems of an average Indian poultry farmer who has to deal with inconsistent supply of electricity.
-With 6-8 hours of power cut, hatching in rural areas is reduced to 50%.
+These challenges compound the problems of an average Indian poultry farmer who has to deal with an inconsistent supply of electricity.
+With 6-8 hours of power shutdown, hatching in rural areas is reduced to 50%.

 Solution – Pioneering Swapnil Kakote